fspruce/helpful-living/README.md

 For further dependency libraries, and version information, please see [requirements.txt](/requirements.txt).

 ### AI Use
-- Helped to locate deployment error caused by missing Procfile.
+- Help to locate deployment error caused by missing Procfile.
+- Bypass bootstrap stylings to help with custom styling on navbar.
+- Touch up logo image to give white border around the heart shape.

 ## Deployment & Local Development